cloudd901/HotkeyCommands/README.md

 - Reference HotkeyCommandF.dll in the Forms.cs.
 - Set the Extension method next to your Form class.
 - Create new instance of HotkeyCommand
-- Set Action KeyActionCall (Returns Form and short to represent F key)
+- Set Action KeyActionCall (Uses Form and string)-(Current Form and Key Pressed)

 ________________________________________________________________